For developers, the most expensive changes are rarely announced with fanfare.

 Turn website changes into instant briefings.

-Instead of dumping raw diffs on your team, it produces concise, human-readable summaries of what changed — and lets you guide summaries with a prompt.
+Instead of dumping raw diffs on your team, it produces concise, human-readable summaries of what changed — and lets you steer those summaries with a prompt.
+It’s the layer that closes the gap between “a page changed” and “here’s what we need to do about it.”

 Key capabilities:

-Flexible monitoring cadence Set 30 min, hourly, 6 hr, or daily schedules per URL.
+- Flexible monitoring cadence — 30 min, hourly, 6 hr, or daily per URL, so you can match cadence to blast radius.

-Custom AI prompt Tell the system to focus on breaking changes, deprecations, auth, limits, or security sections.
+- Custom AI prompt — focus summaries on breaking changes, deprecations, auth, limits, or security sections.

 Want fewer surprises in production?
 Try BriefPanel free →